JiCui1/firebase-react-redux/README.md

-# Full stack project with React as front-end and node, firebase as backend
+# Full stack project with React + Redux as front-end and node, firebase as backend